-Other mitigation measures that were considered may be identified, and the rationale for rejecting these measures explained.
 The implementation of best available technology and best management practices shall be described.
 Avoidance of environmental effects through implementation of scheduling and siting constraints and pollution prevention opportunities shall be considered.
 Trade-offs between costs and predicted effectiveness of the mitigation measures shall be justified.

 - a) Atmospheric Environment - The EIS shall include an analysis of BACT as it relates to GHG emissions.
-A range of machinery and equipment options should be proposed that are technically and economically feasible and reduce or minimize GHG emissions within the context of other regulatory requirements such as air pollutant, occupational health and safety, and fire and life safety regulations, and identify the recommended approach.
+A range of machinery and equipment options shall be proposed that are technically and economically feasible and reduce or minimize GHG emissions within the context of other regulatory requirements such as air pollutant, occupational health and safety, and fire and life safety regulations, and identify the recommended approach.
 Either as part of the BACT analysis or separately, the EIS shall include a plan by which net zero GHG emissions may be realized or maximum GHG reductions will be otherwise realized by 2050.